AISKhalil/HiCNAtra/README.md

 ```

 ### <a name="directory_setup"></a>Directory Setup
-After downloading the HiCNAtra directory, `HiCNAtra` annotation files (reference genome sequence, mappability tracks, and GC tracks) should be downloaded and allocated to their corresponding sub-directories inside the **HiCNAtraTool.** directory:
+After downloading the HiCNAtra directory, `HiCNAtra` annotation files (reference genome sequence, mappability tracks, and GC tracks) should be downloaded and allocated to their corresponding sub-directories inside the **HiCNAtraTool** directory: